Get exclusive member benefits & effect social change. Join Today

-Dengue fever is a disease spread by the Aedes aegypti mosquito and caused by one of four dengue viruses that are closely related.
+Dengue fever is a disease spread by the Aedes aegypti mosquito and is caused by one of four dengue viruses.
+Once you are infected with one of the dengue viruses, you will develop immunity to that virus for the rest of your life.
+However, you can still be infected with the other three viruses.
+It is possible to get all four dengue viruses in your lifetime.
 The viruses that cause dengue fever are related to those that cause yellow fever and West Nile virus infection.

-Every year, it is estimated that at least 100 million cases of dengue fever occur across the globe.
-Tropical regions remain heavily affected.
+The Center for Disease Control and Prevention estimates that at least 400 million cases of dengue fever occur across the globe every year.
+Tropical regions are heavily affected.
 Areas that have the greatest risk of infection include:

 Very few cases occur in the United States.
-Most of the cases that are diagnosed occur in individuals who contracted the disease while traveling abroad.
-However, risk of infection is increasing for residents of Texas that live in areas that share a border with Mexico.
+Most diagnosed cases occur in individuals who contracted the disease while traveling abroad.
+However, risk of infection is increasing for residents of Texas who live in areas that share a border with Mexico.
 Additionally, cases have been on the rise in the Southern United States.
 As recently as 2009, an outbreak of dengue fever was identified in Key West, Florida.

 Dengue fever is transmitted via the bite of a mosquito harboring the dengue virus.
 Person-to-person transmission does not occur.